 It took us longer than we thought to get ready and get out of town.
 We were both busy the week before the trip, so we packed and prepared pretty last minute.
 But finally we were ready to leave.

 Beth discovered AAA travel services many roadtrips ago, and while it may sound geeky, they provide great Trip Tiks and travel guides.
 Trip Tiks are Map Quest-like directions with local info.
 As you can see, Sister was ready again this time!
-As always on roadtrips, Sister navigates, and I drive.
-She always offers to help with the driving, but you other Type-A personalities know how important it is to be behind the wheel!

 We love to stop along the way and goof off.
 Here we are at the Virginia Welcome Center with Thomas Jefferson.